dirkneuhaeuser/algorithms/README.md

   Note:
     - You can often **reduce the first dimension**.
       However, if you need to **reconstruct the actual solution**, then, you need it, as you have to backtrack throught the table.
+Or use **Parent**-Array.
       Recap, that you then need, to go from right to left, in order to not double count.
     - **Infinit Knapsack**.
 When each element can be used infinite times, than just for each item, go from left to right `dp[j] = max(dp[j], dp[j-w]+v)`.
     - Restricted Usage.
 If you can only use m<=n items, add an additonal state